rage/programming-23/data/part-4/6-strings-and-lists.md

 <programming-exercise name='No vowels allowed' tmcname='part04-23_no_vowels'>

-Please write a function named `no_vowels` which takes a string argument, The function returns a new string which is the same as the original but with all vowels removed.
+Please write a function named `no_vowels`, which takes a string argument.
+The function returns a new string, which should be the same as the original but with all vowels removed.

 You can assume the string will contain only characters from the lowercase English alphabet a...z.